6thfdwp/learning-thoughts/notes/Algorithm.md

  - Is a new document duplicate with a large corpus
  - Is a new document plagiarized from a document in large corpus

+#### § Tree & Graph
+Tree can be seen as connected graph (every node can be reached) without cycle, as one node can only have one parent.

 **Binary Search Tree (BST)**
 This potentially (depend on how balanced it is) allows fast search and efficient update.
 Unlike unsorted linked list only for fast update or sorted array only for quick binary search.